 Hand ball: a foul that is called when a player intentionally or deliberately hits the ball with his hand or arm.
-A player may not deliberately carry, strike, or propel the ball with his hand or arm.(Except the goalkeeper inside his own area.)
+A player may not deliberately carry, strike, or propel the ball with his hand or arm.
+(Exception: a goalkeeper inside their own area may deliberately use their hand or arm.)